Last Updated on August 19, 2019

 When I woke Spane up this morning and told him I had Apricot Buckle cake for breakfast, he jumped out of bed.
 He tasted the cake, and he really liked it.

 - Grease a 9×13 pan and line it with parchment or wax paper.
 Grease that as well.
 Preheat oven to 325.

 - Reserve 6 apricot halves, and puree the rest in the food processor.

 - Sift the flour, baking powder and salt together.
 Set aside.

 - Cream the butter and sugar together, add the vanilla, then add the egg yolks one at a time.
-Add about a third of the apricot puree, mix, add about a third of the flour, mix, add more puree, remainder of flour, then rest of puree.
+Add about a third of the apricot puree, mix, add about a third of the flour, mix, add more puree, the remainder of the flour, then rest of puree.
 Mix thoroughly.

 - In a separate bowl, beat the egg whites until stiff peaks form.
 Take a little of the batter and add it to the egg whites, mix slightly.
 Fold this mixture carefully into the batter, you will have white streaks remaining.
 That’s okay.

 - Take the 6 reserved apricot halves and put the cut side down in the prepared pan.
-Carefully pour the batter over the apricots, smoothing it out as you go, but not disturning the apricots.
+Carefully pour the batter over the apricots, smoothing it out as you go, but not disturbing the apricots.

 - Bake in the oven for about 30 minutes or until a toothpick comes out clean.